dannymagnus/CI_MS2_Space-Trek/README.md

 The victory screen consists of 5 sections:
 - The player’s ship is visible and the enemy ship fades off the screen.
+- The centre box updates with a victory message.
 - The score of the players ship and the enemy ship.
 - A ‘play again’ button which restarts the quiz.
 - The container box which will turn green.
-- A 'field report' button which open the quiz feedback screen.
+- A 'field report' button which opens the quiz feedback screen.

 **This screen covers the following user stories:**